 With a clean house filled with oranges and tangerines, we were ready for the start of a New Year.
 I’d wake up and put on a new piece of clothing, greet my parents with “gung hay fat choy” (Happy New Year in Cantonese), and be presented with a li see, or lucky money.

 Tucked inside the red bearing our last name written in gold in Chinese, would be a bit of money to represent prosperity and good luck.
 I was eligible to collect li see until I got married at which time the tables turned.
-Now my husband and I are on the giving side, with li see envelopes ready give unmarried children.
+Now my husband and I are on the giving side, with li see envelopes ready give unmarried children like our nieces and nephews.

 In the evening we’d join my grandparents, aunts, uncles, cousins, and good family friends for a Chinese New Year banquet.
 Of course there was the orange exchange and the giving of li see to me and my brother from all of our married friends and relatives before sitting down to a long dinner with many courses.